-As Soon As Possible ☐ Email Reservation Contract (mail deposit for new schools) ☐ New Schools: Arrange a parent and/or student pre-trip meeting at your school \square Recruit physically-active chaperones, at least one for every cabin and field group \square Arrange for transportation through your school, or private charter \square Suggestion: Collect a deposit from students to secure their spot on the trip 3 MONTHS prior ☐ Email the completed and signed 3-page Trip Planning Form ☐ Send out the Parent and Chaperone Information \square Send out the online link to the Health and Release Form (link will be emailed to you) ☐ Suggestion: Collect second payment from students and chaperones 2 MONTHS prior ☐ Confirm your final numbers of participating students and adults & notify MEC of any changes 1 MONTH prior ☐ Email the Field Group Lists and Cabin Group Lists to us \square Check that all participants attending have completed the online Health and Release Form \square Host a meeting with your chaperones to prepare them for the trip expectations ☐ Suggestion: Collect the remainder of student payment 2-3 WEEKS prior \square Check that all participants attending have completed the online Health and Release Form \square If using paper forms: Mail the original Health and Release Form to us.
+AS SOUT AS POSSIDIE ☐ Email Reservation Contract (mail deposit for new schools) ☐ New Schools: Arrange a parent and/or student pre-trip meeting at your school ☐ Recruit physically-active chaperones, at least one for every cabin and field group ☐ Arrange for transportation through your school, or private charter \square Suggestion: Collect a deposit from students to secure their spot on the trip 3 months before ☐ Email the completed and signed 3-page Trip Planning Form ☐ Send out the Parent and Chaperone Information ☐ Send out the online link to the Health and Release Form (link will be emailed to you) ☐ Suggestion: Collect second payment from students and chaperones 2 months before \square Confirm your final numbers of participating students and adults & notify MEC of any changes 1 month before ☐ Email the Field Group Lists and Cabin Group Lists to us \square Check that all participants attending have completed the online Health and Release Form \square Host a meeting with your chaperones to prepare them for the trip expectations ☐ Suggestion: Collect the remainder of student payment 2-3 weeks before ☐ Check that all participants attending have completed the online Health and Release Form ☐ If using paper forms: Mail the original Health and Release Form to us.
 Please arrange them alphabetically, split by student and adult.
-1 WEEK prior ☐ Contact us to check for last minute updates and details \square Make copies of the Cabin and Field Group Lists for all of your chaperones and co-teachers DAY of the TRIP (before leaving the school) \square Collect all medicines and be sure they are in original containers w/ $\underline{\textit{Medication Packing Sheet}}$ ☐ Pack luggage - separated by cabins in cars or buses \square Be sure everyone has bedding, appropriate clothes for the weather, and water bottles \square Hand out copies of the Cabin and Field Group Lists to your chaperones and co-teachers ARRIVAL at CAMP: ☐ Meet the MEC staff greeters at the Welcome Center \square Give any last-minute group changes to the staff greeters \square Turn in all medicines and final paperwork, including inhalers $\&$ epi-pens to the Nurse \square Get settled into your cabin, then join us for the Welcome Meeting and Lunch ☐ Relax and have a great time!
+I week before \square Contact us to check in about last minute updates, details, and estimated arrival time ☐ Make copies of the Cabin and Field Group Lists for all of your chaperones and co-teachers DAY of the trip (before leaving the school) ☐ Collect all medicines and be sure they are in original containers w/Medication Packing Sheet ☐ Pack luggage - separated by cabins in cars or buses \square Be sure everyone has bedding, appropriate clothes for the weather, and water bottles \square Hand out copies of the Cabin and Field Group Lists to your chaperones and co-teachers ARRIVAL at Camp: ☐ Meet the MEC staff greeters at the Welcome Center ☐ Give any last-minute group changes to the staff greeters ☐ Turn in all medicines and final paperwork, including inhalers & epi-pens to the Nurse ☐ Get settled into your cabin, then join us for the Welcome Meeting and Lunch ☐ Relax and have a great time!